File Provider¶

 - Replicated instead of non-replicated

-- Each mounted disk now has its own Location entry in Files
+- Each mounted disk now has its own Location entry in Files (iOS) and Finder (macOS)

 - Disks need to be mounted and unmounted inside the Disk Decipher app